-The KOA in Texas that we were workamping at in the summer in 2017, had a fairly stocked store.
+The KOA in Texas that we were workamping at in the summer of 2017, had a fairly stocked store.
 They sold your normal camping supply stuff like RV accessories, hoses, and misc replacement parts.
-They also carried gifts like drinking glasses, wind-chimes and clothing and of course the cold drink section.
+They also carried gifts like drinking glasses, wind chimes and clothing, and of course the cold drink section.

 My wife’s favorite section was the wine section.
 They had a small selection of local wines and there was one she really fell in love with.
 It was “Troubadour Red”.
 It was from a local winery located in Lubbock Texas.

 Since she enjoyed the wine so much and we were in Texas, it only made sense that we should visit the winery!!!
 So that is exactly what we did.
 Earlier in the day, we had taken a drive to the Wind and Power Center in Lubbock.
 After touring that facility (read about the Wind and Power Center here), we took a ride over to the winery.

 Pulling into the parking lot, we were pleasantly surprised.
 From the venue building to the actual winemaking building to the stunning grounds, everything was neat, clean, and well manicured.
 Time to go inside.

 Stepping inside the building brought you to a nice open room with a fireplace, couches, chairs and a big bar, for the wine tasting of course!!!
 Continuing through that room and past the bar was another big room.

 This room is called the Barrel Room.
 It is available for rent 5 days a week.
 According to their website, it can hold up to 250 guests!!!
 The day we were there we saw a young couple with a Caprock rep looking at the room and they seemed to be interested in booking an upcoming event.
 Hmmm, a possible wedding maybe?